wp-plugins/nextgen-facebook/readme.txt

 1. Upload the entire nextgen-facebook/ folder to the /wp-content/plugins/ directory
 1. Activate the plugin through the Plugins menu in WordPress

-Once activated, you don't have to configure any settings for NGFB to automatically start adding Open Graph meta tags to your pages.
+Once activated, you don't have to configure any settings for NGFB to start adding Open Graph meta tags to your webpages.

-Some plugin options are available under the *Settings / NextGEN Facebook* admin menu to select a default image, include social buttons in your content, change the shared thumbnail image size, etc.
+The plugin settings are available under an *Open Graph* admin menu, where you can select a default image, include social buttons in your content, change the shared thumbnail image size, and much more.

 == Frequently Asked Questions ==